IlliaRohalskyi/IMPRESS/README.md

 Intelligentes Monitoringsystem zur Steigerung der Prozessqualität und Ressourceneffizienz in gewerblichen Wäschereien.

-This project is dedicated to predicting surface tension, with a focus on anionic and nonionic surfactants.
-Leveraging machine learning techniques, our goal is to develop models that accurately forecast surface tension values based on the properties of these surfactants.
-Whether you're interested in understanding the behavior of anionic or nonionic surfactants or seeking predictions for surface tension, this project provides a valuable resource for exploring and analyzing these chemical processes.
+This project is dedicated to advancing the field of surface tension prediction.
+Using machine learning techniques, our aim is to develop precise models that forecast surface tension values accurately along with nonionic and anionic surfactants.
+Whether you're delving into the intricacies of surface tension or seeking predictions for various surfactants, this project offers a valuable resource for exploring and analyzing these chemical processes.
+Join us in unlocking the secrets of surface tension prediction and enhancing our understanding of essential chemical phenomena.

 ## Documentation